 Each team gets their own map of the maze and learns how to navigate the paths following a predetermined journey.
 Teams carry a flag and use map reading skills to find 8 key checkpoints and the way out.

 Availability: Sept & October on Tuesdays & Fridays between 9am and 3pm.
-Cost: $7.00 per student (minimum of 20) Or include the Back 40 Activity area for $10.00 per person.
+Cost: $7.00 per student (minimum of 20) Or include the Back 40 Activity area for $10.00 per student.

 Teachers Complimentary & Chaperones 1:5